erikcs/flake8-sklearn-rcheck/README.md

 Tested with latest Anaconda + Python 3

 As with most problems in static analysis, this tool cannot uncover absolutely all cases

+## Issues

+* Weird issue with error not reported by Flake8 when other builtin errors are present nearby (for example an indent error on the line above a call missing `random_state`).
+This is not a big issue since the check should not pass anyways, and the `random_state` error will be reported when the "native" nearby error has been fixed.